adfaure/kodama-theme/content/blog/how-to-use.md

 The section available in your website are automatically detected and displayed in the nav bar at the top of the page.
 To prevent a section to be displayed in the nav bar, you can set the extra front matter option `extra.hidden_nav = false` to false.

+The section are sorted by `weight` defined in the front matter of the section.

 By default, the sections (i.e folders under `content/section_name`) have a summary showed in the index.
 This is configurable in the front matter of the section (e.g `content/section_name/_index.md`).